amberk887/Fitness/README.md

 Choose where you want to save the project and select "Clone" again

 <img width="327" alt="Screen Shot 2022-10-17 at 12 17 12 AM" src="https://user-images.githubusercontent.com/78056972/196088687-3d392d0c-cbf3-4e49-b8ee-58ed584a4d07.png">

+Once you have successfully cloned the repo,  you can simply run the app by pressing the run button.
+You can use the simulator or follow the "For Users" instructions above to run it on your own device.